WATCH VIDEO | Community Foundation for the Alleghenies marks $100 million in assets, announces $1 million in new grants

 The building was constructed in the 1930s, YWCA board chairwoman Diane Lopez said.

-"It's imperative that we keep it up so that it doesn't become blighted," she said.
+“It’s imperative that we keep it up so that it doesn’t become blighted,” Lopez said.

 The YWCA’s pool is open Monday through Saturday for swim classes and activities.